 The earlier you are in your training career, though, the more the focus should be on hypertrophy.
 Your hypertrophy training will lay the groundwork for progress for years to come.
 The more hypertrophy training you do, the more work capacity you will have, which means the amount of volume you can recover from will be higher.
 In other words, the more volume you can handle, the more progress you will make.

-As a beginner, your total work capacity has yet to increase.
 Your body is not in “shape” yet, and training stimulus is still relatively new.
-If we are to look at training from a long-term approach, beginners should spend a lot time doing different activities.
+If we look at training from a long-term approach, beginners should spend a lot of time doing different activities.

 The bottom of the pyramid has to be the largest portion so that the pyramid can be as tall as possible.
 Your total work capacity and general physical preparedness are the bottom of your pyramid — the base if you will.
 When you are at the bottom of the pyramid, your hypertrophy mesocycles should out number the amount of strength and peaking mesocycles you do.

 For every two hypertrophy cycles, you could do one strength and one peaking cycle.
 As you progress in both strength, and experience your training can become more sport specific (focused around the Squat, Bench, and Deadlift) and your pyramid slowly tapers up.
 At the halfway point of your pyramid (intermediate level), we can hopefully assume you have made some significant strength and size gains.

 Now, we can focus less on adding size as often, and training heavier a little more often.
 This doesn’t mean we skip our hypertrophy mesocycle, but the ratio of hypertrophy to strength to peaking cycles are more evenly distributed.
 Your macrocycle might look like one hypertrophy cycle, one strength cycle, and one peaking cycle or even one strength cycles.

 The key to a great hypertrophy block is addressing weaknesses and refining technique.